davidavdav/NamedArrays.jl/README.md

 The current goal is to reduce complexity of the implementation.
 Where possible, we want to use more of the `Base.AbstractArray` implementation.

 A longer term goal is to improve type stability, this might have a repercussion to the semantics of some operations.

+## Related Packages

+The Julia ecosystem now has a number of packages implementing the general idea of attaching names to arrays.
+For some purposes they may be interchangeable.
+For others, flexibility or speed or support for particular functions may make one preferable.

+* [AxisArrays.jl](https://github.com/JuliaArrays/AxisArrays.jl) is of comparable age.
+It attaches a Symbol to each dimension; this is part of the type thus cannot be mutated after creation.

+* [DimensionalData.jl](https://github.com/rafaqz/DimensionalData.jl), [AxisKeys.jl](https://github.com/mcabbott/AxisKeys.jl) and [AxisIndices.jl](https://github.com/Tokazama/AxisIndices.jl) are, to first approximation, post-Julia 1.0 re-writes of that.
+DimensionalData.jl similarly builds in dimension names, in AxisKeys.jl they are provided by composition with NamedDims.jl, and AxisIndices.jl does not support them.
+All allow some form of named indexing but the notation varies.

+Packages with some overlap but a different focus include:

+* [NamedDims.jl](https://github.com/invenia/NamedDims.jl) only attaches a name to each dimension, allowing `sum(A, dims = :time)` and `A[time=3]` but keeping indices the usual integers.

+* [LabelledArrays.jl](https://github.com/SciML/LabelledArrays.jl) instead attaches names to individual elements, allowing `A.second == A[2]`.

+* [OffsetArrays.jl](https://github.com/JuliaArrays/OffsetArrays.jl) shifts the indices of an array, allowing say `A[-3]` to `A[3]` to be the first & last elements.